Kindergarten Math Center Activities and a freebie file too! These ideas will engage your class all year long.

 Let me show you 12 kindergarten math center activities that will engage your class all year.
 By keeping these tasks the same (but switching up the materials they are working with) you can truly help your students work independently.
 You won’t need to explain these activities over and over, because they will already know them!
 Easy!

-Math Center #1: Roll and Color
+Kindergarten Math Center #1: Roll and Color

-Math Center #2: BUMP
+Kindergarten Math Center #2: BUMP

-Math Center #3: Roll and Trace Games
+Kindergarten Math Center #3: Roll and Trace Games

 Again… we start with a single die, then move up to adding 3 dice together!
 Sidenote: This student did not have a partner to play with, so she played with my dog, Dexter (who has never actually been to school…EVER!).

-Math Center #4: Sorting Cards
+Kindergarten Math Center #4: Sorting Cards

 Students put these cards in numerical order.
 At the beginning of the year, we start with numbers within 6, then move up to 20!
+TIP: Using frosting tubs help keep the cards together and students do not have to spend time getting the cards ready to play.

-Math Center #5: Comparing numbers
+Kindergarten Math Center #5: Comparing numbers

 We use the same cards to play a comparing numbers game!

-Math Center #6: Measurement
+Kindergarten Math Center #6: Measurement

-Students practice measuring, counting, and recording the lengths of thematic images.
+In this math center activity, students practice measuring, counting, and recording the lengths of thematic images.

-Math Center #7: Data
+Kindergarten Math Center #7: Data

-Math Center #8: Skip Counting
+Kindergarten Math Center #8: Skip Counting

-This is called coin collector.
+This activitiy is called coin collector.
 We start working with pennies, then work our way up to nickels and dimes!

-Math Center #9: Dough Center
+Kindergarten Math Center #9: Dough Center

 Lots of different skills are practiced at this center!
 As you can see, we can start these kindergarten math center activities very early in the year with working with numbers 1 to 5.
 Then we build upon that!
 You can read more about this center and find a few dough recipes in my blog post: Playdough Recipe Roundup